 Talia Amar (b.1989) is an Israeli composer and pianist.
-Described as “a master composer… (she) has a fine ear for sound as well as sure compositional technique” (David Schulenberg, The Boston Musical Intelligencer), she is the recipient of many international awards including the Rosenblum Prize for Promising Young Artist 2016 by the Tel Aviv Municipalitythe, Klon Award for young composers granted by the Israeli Composers League, CIRCE Composition Competition, London Ear Festival, North-South Consonance Composition Competition, International Music Prize for Excellence in Composition, and she also has consecutively been awarded scholarships from the America-Israel Cultural Foundation both in piano and composition (with honors).
+Described as “a master composer… (she) has a fine ear for sound as well as sure compositional technique” (David Schulenberg, The Boston Musical Intelligencer), she is the recipient of many international awards including the Israeli Prime Minister prestigious award 2018, the Rosenblum Prize for Promising Young Artist 2016 by the Tel Aviv Municipalitythe, Klon Award for young composers granted by the Israeli Composers League, CIRCE Composition Competition, London Ear Festival, North-South Consonance Composition Competition, International Music Prize for Excellence in Composition, and she also has consecutively been awarded scholarships from the America-Israel Cultural Foundation both in piano and composition (with honors).
 Her string quartet “Obsession” was featured in Castleton Festival after being hand selected by Maestro Lorin Maazel.
 She was selected to be the Composer Fellow of Collage New Music for 2015-2016.

 Her compositions have been performed in France, Canada, Australia, Philippines, Germany, USA, England, Greece, Italy and Israel by ensembles such as: ICE, Standing Waves, Yarn/Wire, Collage New Music, Lydian String Quartet, North-South Consonance, Meitar Ensemble, Les Cris de Paris, Atar trio, Ensemble Recherche du Midi, and Uroboros Ensemble.